Deusto and the Ministry of Defence examine China’s rising influence and central role in the international system at a conference

 Bilbao Campus

-The second panel, “China and the Transformation of the World Order: Rivalries, Alliances, and Balances,” will focus on the impact of China’s rise on the global order, examining the responses of the United States, Europe, and other powers, as well as the geoeconomic and military implications of this transformation.
-In this session, Emiliano López Atxurra, president of Petronor, will give a talk titled: “The Dark Moment of the EU: The OSC, Atlantic Solidarity, and the New Geoeconomic Order".
-Other speakers include Julio Ceballos, author and expert consultant on China Strategy and Internationalisation; Helena Legarda, lead analyst at the Mercator Institute for China Studies; and Captain Abel Romero, from the Spanish Institute for Strategic Studies (IEEE), who will analyse the impact of China as a maritime power.
+The second panel, “China and the Transformation of the World Order: Rivalries, Alliances and Balances,” focused on China’s technological and economic impact and its implications for Europe, as well as on the doctrine and adaptation of China’s national security in a multipolar world.
+In this session, Emiliano López Atxurra, President of Petronor, took part with the presentation: “EU’s Dark Moment.
+The OSC, Atlantic Solidarity and the New Geoeconomic Order.”
+Other speakers included Julio Ceballos, author and expert consultant on China Strategy and Internationalisation; Helena Legarda, lead analyst at the Mercator Institute for China Studies; and Captain Abel Romero, from the Spanish Institute for Strategic Studies (IEEE), who analysed the impact of China as a maritime power.